 A structured table is only valuable if the right people can access it.
 We expose the extracted data through two complementary interfaces, each serving a different type of question.

-Figure 7: End-to-end architecture, from PDF ingestion through extraction to productized interfaces on Databricks One.
+Figure 7: End-to-end architecture, from PDF ingestion through extraction to productized interfaces on Genie (previously known as Databricks One).

-The pipeline parsing the documents and extracting and postprocessing the requirement information is orchestrated by Lakeflow Jobs.
+The pipeline that parses, extracts, and post-processes the documents is orchestrated by Lakeflow Jobs.
 The entire solution is deployed via Declarative Automation Bundles for CI/CD.

-Not all questions can be answered from 13 extracted fields.
+Not all questions can be answered from the extracted fields.
 Safety instructions, maintenance procedures, troubleshooting steps, and warranty terms live in the original documents.
 A Knowledge Assistant built with Agent Bricks indexes the raw PDF manuals from the same Unity Catalog Volume and provides cited, document-grounded answers to these open-ended questions.
-The incremental refresh is also executed by Lakeflow Jobs leveraging the Agent Bricks REST API.
+The incremental refresh is also executed by Lakeflow Jobs, leveraging the Agent Bricks REST API.

-A Supervisor Agent ties the Genie Space and Knowledge assistant into one interface together allowing the user asking questions about structures and unstructured data.
-It can be surfaced to the end user using a Databricks App as UI.
+A Supervisor Agent ties the Genie Space and Knowledge Assistant into one interface, allowing users to ask questions about structured and unstructured data.
+It can be surfaced to end users using Databricks Apps as the user interface.

-Databricks App enables developers to build and deploy secure data and AI applications directly on the Databricks platform, which eliminates the need for separate infrastructure.
-Apps run on the serverless platform and integrate with key platform services , including Unity Catalog for data governance, Databricks SQL for querying data, and OAuth for authentication.”
+Databricks Apps enables developers to build and deploy secure data and AI applications directly on the Databricks platform, which eliminates the need for separate infrastructure.
+Apps run on the serverless platform and integrate with key platform services, including Unity Catalog for data governance, Databricks SQL for querying data, and OAuth for authentication.

-Figure 8: The Databricks App provides a self-service interface for uploading PDFs and triggering the extraction pipeline.
+Figure 8: Databricks Apps provides a self-service interface for uploading PDFs and triggering the extraction pipeline.

 Figure 9: The Supervisor Agent responds to "Compare all drills by weight and voltage" with a structured table drawn from the extracted data.

-Figure 10: Databricks One surfaces the Genie Space, Apps, and Dashboards as a single entry point for business users.
+Figure 10: Genie surfaces Genie Spaces, Apps, and dashboards as a single entry point for business users.

 The architecture we presented is not limited to product manuals.
 The same pattern applies to any scenario where structured data needs to be extracted from unstructured documents: